meteorwebcomponents/synthesis/README.md

 `meteor add mwc:synthesis`

-synthesis is a meteor 1.3+ package.
+synthesis is a meteor 1.3+ package. for < 1.3 support use [mwc:compiler](https://github.com/meteorwebcomponents/compiler)

 You can optionally use these packages from meteorwebcomponents